cjkees/The-Sustainability-Class/README.md

 ### **KEY FINDINGS**

 #### _High Disparity Clustering_
 Figure 19 shows the boundaries of the 5 cities with the largest disparities in access to green space: Castro Valley, El Cerrito, Berkeley, Vallejo, and Oakland.
 These 5 cities are all relatively close to each other, with 4 of them sharing boundary edges.
 This shows that disparities in access to green space have a spatial correlation.
-This correlation is more granular than a county level anlaysis, yet still spans several cities.
+This correlation is more granular than a county level analysis, yet still spans several cities.
 In the case of these 5 cities, elevation plays a key role in the observed disparity.
 Four of the five cities in the east bay contain sections of the East Bay Hills.
 The Hills provide ample green space, and house a large population of affluent residents.
-Meanwhile, communities down the hill towards the Bay shore are typically of a lower socioeconomic standing, and live in more dense areas with less opportunities for green space.
+Meanwhile, communities down the hill towards the Bay shore are typically of a lower socioeconomic standing and live in more dense areas with less opportunities for green space.

 ##### **Figure 19:** Cities with Disproportionate Access to Green Space